Trium's smooth finish

 Trium has produced its final vintage, and when the remaining cases are sold, the label will be retired.

 Trium owner Laura Lotspeich, an influential member of the regional wine industry for nearly three decades, is passing her pruning shears to the next generation.
-But the winery at Pheasant Hill Vineyard off Rapp Lane has run its course, and Trium tasting room will close Sept.
+But the winery at Pheasant Hill Vineyard off Rapp Lane south of Talent has run its course, and the Trium tasting room will close Sept.
 9.

 "I love talking to people about the wine, but it really is time for me to change my focus," Lotspeich said Tuesday morning.
 "It was a tough decision to make, because we enjoyed it very much, and the whole family had to buy into the decision."